Dynamic tariff-based demand response in retail electricity market under uncertainty: Numerical results and discussion

-The increase in consumers' flexibility decreases the retailer price tariffs in the MPEC, particularly after 7:00.
-That means that, if consumers are flexible in their consumption, it is economically meaningful for price to increase and vice versa.
-However, in the equilibrium, demand flexibility has slightly an opposite impact.
-Conversely, with the MPEC, the increase in demand flexibility decreases optimal electricity price tariffs.
-More interestingly, the MPEC model also has the peak-shaving/valley-filling effect; that is, the realized price tariffs at on-peak and off-peak periods are very similar in the case of high flexibility.
+Consumer flexibility results in lower retailer price tariffs in the MPEC, especially after 7:00.
+This means that if consumers adjust their consumption, they can further reduce their electricity prices.
+Otherwise, prices can increase with less flexibility.
+The MPEC model also has a peak-shaving and valley-filling effect.
+In cases of high flexibility, the realized price tariffs during on-peak and off-peak periods become very similar.
 This is a much-desired result, as a flatter price tariffs curve means that the system is more predictable and reliable.
+In the MILP model, however, high demand elasticity reduces electricity prices and increases the quantities purchased in both the spot and retail markets more than in the MPEC model.
+Thus, without demand flexibility, price tariffs are greater in the \emph{benchmark} under the MPEC model than in the MILP model.
+Compared with those in the \emph{flexibility} case, prices do not significantly change over time in the \emph{benchmark} case.